 8 - Nail Trimming

 Many bird parents choose to trim their bird's nails, as it helps make their little claws less sharp - which makes shoulder-perching less painful and scratchy!

-However, nail trimming is often not necessary as many birds file their nails down naturally by walking or perching on a rough surface, such as a calcium grit perch.
+However, nail trimming is often not necessary as many birds file their nails down naturally by walking, playing with toys, perching on different surfaced or perching on a rough surface, such as a calcium grit perch.

 Ultimately, birds make adorable, intelligent, and highly companionable pets.
 If you can learn the basics and ensure your bird's husbandry, nutrition, and everyday care is top-knotch, your birdy friend!